Etsy can be a confusing place - it seems that every day there is a new feature, enhancement, policy change, or fee increase to keep in the loop about.

 Shipping Label Insurance / Shipping Label Coverage: This is the insurance portion paid for an Etsy Shipping Label.
 For Canada Post, this is called “Postage Coverage” rather than insurance.

 Shipping Label Adjustment: Any adjustments made to the final cost of the Etsy Shipping Label.
 This can happen if the weight or dimensions of the item later differ from what was originally specified when purchasing the label.

 Shipping Label Adjustment Taxes: Any taxes relating to the shipping label adjustment.

 For each sale made via Etsy Payments (previously known as “Etsy Direct Checkout”), Etsy also charges a percentage of the total sale price and an additional flat fee per order to process the payment.
 This is in addition to listing and transaction fees.

-The percentage and flat fee varies based on where your business is located.
+The percentage and flat fee vary based on where your business is located.

-Pattern is the name of the additional Etsy channel that enables you to connect a domain name to a customised view of your listings.
+Pattern is the name of the additional Etsy channel that enables you to connect a domain name to a customized view of your listings.

 Pattern Domain Name Registration Fee: If you purchased your domain name via Etsy Pattern, this is the fee charged for this service.

 Pattern Subscription Fee: This is the monthly subscription fee for Etsy Pattern.